 Graduates will be able to demonstrate practical application of engineering skills, combining theory and experience, and use of other relevant knowledge and skills.
-This can include:
+This includes:

-- Knowledge of characteristics of particular materials, equipment, processes, or products; - Workshop and laboratory skills; - Understanding of contexts in which engineering knowledge can be applied (eg operations and management, technology development, etc); - Understanding use of technical literature and other information sources; - Awareness of nature of intellectual property and contractual issues; - Understanding of appropriate codes of practice and industry standards; - Awareness of quality issues; - Ability to work with technical uncertainty.
+- Knowledge of characteristics of protocols, equipment, processes, and products in the electronic and communication industries; - Workshop and laboratory skills; - Understanding of contexts in which engineering knowledge can be applied including operations and management, technology development, etc; - Understanding use of technical literature and other information sources; - Awareness of nature of intellectual property and contractual issues; - Understanding of appropriate codes of practice and industry standards; - Awareness of quality issues; - Ability to work with technical uncertainty.